KorArty24/VdieoOnDmenad_/readme.md

-Refactoring of the project from Jonas Fagerberg's book Repo pattern substituted for Query object pattern.
+Refactoring of the project from Jonas Fagerberg's book The entire project structure has been overhauled to get rid of Repo / Unit of Work Pattern.
-Initial seeding has been completely rewriten to allow for the use of the object graph.
-Added integrated tests (NUnit framework) to test DAL.
+Using the ideas from Jon Smith's book the Read part now implements Query Object pattern, the Admin database write service is being refactored to implement direct use of Entity Framework, thus violating the DRY principle.
+The second branch is being written to rebuild the app according to DDD principles.
+In progress...